jahir10ali/hells-park/README.md

 ## How to Play
 - Use WASD or Arrow keys to move the player left/right and jump.
+- Jump from platform to platform including platforms of shorter width
 - Collect all coins in each level to unlock the finish line.
 - Avoid traps such as spikes and monsters.
 - Reach the finish line to complete the level.
-- Use the main menu to navigate through the game.
+- Use the buttons to navigate through the game.

 ## Screenshots
 ![Main Menu](screenshots/main_menu.png)